Blockstream/Jade/docs/index.rst

         }
     }

+* If 'sighash' is omitted for a taproot input, it defaults to 0 (SIGHASH_DEFAULT).
+Otherwise it defaults to 1 (SIGHASH_ALL).
+* NOTE: Taproot inputs do not currently support Anti-Exfil signatures and so 'ae_host_commitment' must be omitted or empty.
-* NOTE: in the Anti-Exfil flow the reply will be sent immediately, and does not wait for all inputs to be sent.
+* NOTE: Unlike the legacy flow, the sign_tx_ae_input_reply_ will be sent as soon as the user confirms signing on the hw, and does not wait for all inputs to be sent.

 .. _sign_tx_ae_input_reply: